Learning becomes real through doing, speaking, building, trying, repairing, and returning.

 Designing environments where human beings can grow.

-The learning vision of this project begins here: children are not problems to standardize.
+The learning vision begins with a commitment not to reduce children to problems, scores, or behaviors.
 They are human beings to know, protect, challenge, and invite into meaningful participation.

 The child is the starting point, not the afterthought.

-This is not a behavior chart, a compliance system, or a decoration style.
-It is a way of designing the room, the rhythm, and the adult response so more children can enter learning with dignity.
+This is not presented as a behavior chart, a complete compliance system, or a decoration style.
+It is a developing way of thinking about the room, the rhythm, and the adult response so more children may enter learning with dignity.

 The child is never reduced to the behavior, the score, the diagnosis, or the hard moment.